Jahia/jahia/bundles/security-filter/README.md

 ### Configuration profiles

-The user can choose a predefined security profile by setting a value in `security.profile`, in `org.jahia.bundles.api.security.cfg` file
+The user can choose a predefined security profile by setting a value in `security.profile`, in `org.jahia.bundles.api.security.cfg` file.
+These profiles can be found [here](`src/main/resources/META-INF/configuration-profiles`).

-- "default" profile is recommended one.
+- "[default](`src/main/resources/META-INF/configuration-profiles/profiles-default.yml`)" profile is recommended one.
 It will not allow any API call from external origin, and from non-privileged users.
-- "compat" profile is more open and is compatible with the previous security-filter implementation.
+- "[compat](`src/main/resources/META-INF/configuration-profiles/profiles-compat.yml`)" profile is more open and is compatible with the previous security-filter implementation.
 Most graphql/rest calls are allowed for any user
-- "open" profile allows every call.
+- "[open](`src/main/resources/META-INF/configuration-profiles/profiles-open.yml`)" profile allows every call.

 It's also possible to not use any profile (everything will be denied by default) - you will have to fully provide your own configuration.
 Without any configuration Jahia GUI will not be work.

 ### Legacy mode and migration report

 The legacy mode can be used to keep the exact same behaviour as the previous version.
 It can be enabled by setting `security.legacyMode=true` into `org.jahia.bundles.api.security.cfg`.
 The old `org.jahia.modules.api.permissions-*.cfg` files will be used as before.
+Note that you must have all `permissions.cfg` files required to run your application, as the new authorization files won't be read anymore.
+Enabled the file [org.jahia.modules.api.permissions-default.cfg.disabled](/war/src/data/resources/karaf/etc/org.jahia.modules.api.permissions-default.cfg.disabled) to restore default legacy configurations.

+Legacy configuration documentation can be found [here](`https://github.com/Jahia/security-filter/tree/2_0_0/README.md`).

 Reporting in the logs can be enabled with `security.migrationReporting=true`, to check what API call that was allowed with legacy mode, will be denied with the new configuration, or the opposite.
+The configuration effectively being used is still the one defined by `legacyMode` - the `migrationReporting` option only add logs to tell what would have happened with `legacyMode` set to the opposite value.
 This is useful when migrating, if you were using API calls and you are unsure if they will still pass.
-Reporting can also be enabled when running in standard mode - it will continue to report when there's a difference between legacy and standard mode.
+Reporting can be enabled when running in standard mode (`security.legacyMode=false`) - it will continue to report when there's a difference between legacy and standard mode.

+### Debugging

+In order to understand why a call is granted or not, you can set the `org.jahia.bundles.securityfilter.core` package (or `org.jahia.bundles.securityfilter.legacy`, if using legacy mode) to debug in log4j configuration.
+This will enable log for every permission check, with the API that is being checked and the result, and the grant that matches, if any.
+If no grant match, the list of enabled scopes will give you the information on which grants were unsuccesfully checked.

 ### Configuration in a module